POSCrew/pos/backend/Readme.md

 database setup code in included in the docker compose file.

-simply go into the `backend` directory and execute this command:
+to run the database, simply go into the `backend` directory and execute this command:

 ```bash
 docker compose up -d